1930 FIFA World Cup Group 1: Chile vs Mexico

 This was the first ever meeting between the two sides.
 Carlos Vidal gave Chile an early advantage, scoring a low shot into the bottom corner of the net from 12 yards after only four minutes following a headed layoff by Eberardo Villalobos.
 Mexico appealed for a handball by Vidal but this was dismissed by referee Henri Christophe.
-There were numerous further chances in the first half; both sides struck the goal frame, first Chile's Guillermo Subiabre hit the crossbar with a long-range drive before Mexico's Efraín Amézcua hit the post with an effort.
-The Asociación Nacional de Fútbol Profesional noted that the Mexicans had surprised the Chilean side prompting manager György Orth to reorganise his team and berate his forwards.
+There were numerous further chances in the first half; both sides struck the woodwork, first Chile's Guillermo Subiabre hit the crossbar with a long-range drive before Mexico's Efraín Amézcua hit the post.
+The Asociación Nacional de Fútbol Profesional noted that the Mexicans had surprised the Chilean side, prompting manager György Orth to reorganise his team and berate his forwards.

 Early in the second half, Chile extended their lead when Mexican defender Manuel Rosas became the first player to score an own goal in the World Cup when he inadvertently headed the ball into his own net.
 Rosas had been attempting to head Villalobos' throw in.
 Unusually, this made Rosas the youngest player ever to score at a World Cup despite doing so in the wrong goal, a record which stood until the 1958 World Cup when it was beaten by Pelé.
 (Note: Some sources claim that Rosas was 22 at the time of the tournament, this article uses the official FIFA listing.)
 Vidal rounded out the scoring for his side late on, scoring his second and Chile's third.
 The goal came from a quick breakaway by Guillermo Saavedra who ran 30 metres and passed to Tomás Ojeda, who played in Vidal to finish from four yards out.